tbali0524/cgtest/README.md

 ## Test cases

-The package already includes some test cases for several CodinGame puzzles.
+The repository already includes some test cases for several CodinGame puzzles.
 Most of these puzzles are rather short and simple, especially well-suited if you go to solve puzzles in __all the CG languages__.

 * The input data for these test cases are in `.tests/input` directory.
 * The expected test output data for these test cases are in `.tests/expected` directory.